sunfishcode/origin/README.md

 For a C-ABI-compatible interface to this functionality, see [c-scape].

-This is used by [Mustang] and [Eyra] in their libc implementations, and in the [origin-studio] project in its std implementation, which are three different ways to support building Rust programs written entirely in Rust.
+This is used by [Mustang] and [Eyra] in their libc implementations, and in the [Origin Studio] project in its std implementation, which are three different ways to support building Rust programs written entirely in Rust.

 ## Example crates

 Origin can also be used on its own, in several different configurations:

- - The [basic example] shows a simple example of using origin as a simple library.
+ - The [basic example] shows a simple example of using Origin as a simple library.
 In this configuration, libc is doing most of the work.

- - The [no-std example] uses `no_std` and starts the program using Rust's `#[start]` feature, and then hands control to origin. libc is still doing most of the work here.
+ - The [no-std example] uses `no_std` and starts the program using Rust's `#[start]` feature, and then hands control to Origin. libc is still doing most of the work here.

- - The [external-start example] uses `no_std` and `no_main`, and starts the program by taking over control from libc as soon as possible, and then hands control to origin. origin handles program and thread startup and shutdown once it takes control.
+ - The [external-start example] uses `no_std` and `no_main`, and starts the program by taking over control from libc as soon as possible, and then hands control to Origin.
+Origin handles program and thread startup and shutdown once it takes control.

- - The [origin-start example] uses `no_std` and `no_main`, and lets origin start the program using its own program entrypoint. origin handles program and thread startup and shutdown and no part of libc is used.
-This is the approach that [origin-studio] uses.
+ - The [origin-start example] uses `no_std` and `no_main`, and lets Origin start the program using its own program entrypoint.
+Origin handles program and thread startup and shutdown and no part of libc is used.
+This is the approach that [Origin Studio] uses.

- - The [origin-start-no-alloc example] is like origin-start, but disables the "alloc" and "thread" features, since origin's "thread" feature currently depends on "alloc".
+ - The [origin-start-no-alloc example] is like origin-start, but disables the "alloc" and "thread" features, since Origin's "thread" feature currently depends on "alloc".
 Without "alloc", functions that return owned strings or `Vec`s are not available.
-In this mode, origin avoids using a global allocator entirely.
+In this mode, Origin avoids using a global allocator entirely.

  - The [origin-start-lto example] is like origin-start, but builds with LTO.